 - attempt to re-investigate or re-verify an incumbent employee’s authorization to work using an unfair immigration-related practice.

-Social media: While there is no specific statute prohibiting retrieval or review of applicant or employee social media information, relying on such information to make employment decisions can raise a host of issues under the state’s anti-discrimination and privacy laws.
-For example, an employer may be liable for discrimination if it conducts a social media search which reveals an applicant’s protected characteristics and then relies on such information in deciding whether to hire.
+Social media: While there is no specific statute prohibiting retrieval or review of candidate or employee social media information, relying on such information to make employment decisions can raise a host of issues under the state’s anti-discrimination and privacy laws.
+For example, an employer may be liable for discrimination if it conducts a social media search which reveals an candidate’s protected characteristics and then relies on such information in deciding whether to hire.
 In addition, Section 7 of the National Labor Relations Act prohibits employers from discriminating or taking adverse action against employees who engage in protected concerted activity, which may include online discussions of wages, hours or other working conditions.
-California employers must also refrain from asking applicants to access a personal social media account in its presence and may not require employees to provide log-in information for their social media accounts (California Labor Code, §980(b)).
+California employers must also refrain from asking candidates to access a personal social media account in its presence and may not require employees to provide log-in information for their social media accounts (California Labor Code, §980(b)).

 What can employers do with regard to background checks and inquiries in Ohio?

 Criminal records and arrests: Ohio has “ban the box” legislation for public employers.
-Ohio law mandates that schools, daycare centers and healthcare facilities, among others, conduct background checks for applicants.
+Ohio law mandates that schools, daycare centers and healthcare facilities, among others, conduct background checks for candidates.
 Generally, Ohio mirrors federal law for private employers.